MajesticBroom/MajesticBroom/README.md

 📚 Certificated IT Technician graduated from Salesian Technical High School in Świętochłowice, Poland

-🏫 Faculty of Applied Mathematics at Silesian University of Technology in Gliwice, Poland 🎓 1st year of Engineering degree in Informatics
+🏫 Faculty of Applied Mathematics at Silesian University of Technology in Gliwice, Poland<br/>
+🎓 1st year of Engineering degree in Informatics

+📲 Creating mobile applicatons using modern technology stacks

 ## 🌐 Socials: